 With its move to the University of Maryland in September 2014, the DeVos Institute of Arts Management has expanded its work into substantive studies in arts management issues that challenge the field.
 Each year, the Institute will lead a series of research-oriented explorations into the greatest issues of concern to the future of the arts.
-Each initiative will engage important arts leaders in a series of public symposia and related special projects, culminating in a white paper with recommendations for the field at large as well as practical solutions for arts managers.
+Each initiative will engage important arts leaders in a series of public symposia and related special projects, culminating recommendations for the field at large as well as practical solutions for arts managers.

 - Can these forces be expected to accelerate in the years and decades to come?

 - If so, how will audiences’ increasing usage of digital technology to understand, navigate, and produce meaning in daily life affect their appetite for traditional art forms and institutions?

 - What must artists, managers, architects, and arts funders do now to keep pace with increasingly short attention spans and a plethora of ever-more sensational, decreasingly expensive, content?

 - Which cultural producers and institutions will flourish in this new environment?
 Which will falter?